Poor nations pay price as millions flee 'climate chaos', Oxfam says

 Some countries, like war-torn Somalia, were battered by both droughts and floods, sometimes in the same year.

-That “confluence of disasters” leaves many poor nations - where most of the displacement is occurring - struggling to recover from one crisis before the next hits, Gore said.
+That “confluence of disasters” leaves many poor nations - where most of the displacement is occurring - struggling to recover from one crisis before the next hits, said Gore of Oxfam.

 Some have run aid appeals for both drought and flood relief simultaneously, he said.